rachelgagnon/gemma-flex-tpu-example/README.md

 To start the Dataflow streaming job, run the following code from the directory.
 Replace $TEMPLATE_FILE, $REGION, $GCS_BUCKET, $INPUT_SUBSCRIPTION, $OUTPUT_TOPIC, $SDK_CONTAINER_IMAGE, and $PROJECT with the Google Cloud project resources you created previously.
 Ensure that $INPUT_SUBSCRIPTION and $OUTPUT_TOPIC are the fully qualified subscription and topic names, respectively.
 It might take as much as 30 minutes for the worker to start up and to begin accepting messages from the input Pub/Sub topic.

 gcloud dataflow flex-template run "gemma-flex-`date +%Y%m%d-%H%M%S`" \
-  --template-file-gcs-location gs://dataflow-autotuning/tpu_flex_templates/gemma-tpu-test-config.json \
+  --template-file-gcs-location gs://dataflow-autotuning/tpu_flex_templates/gemma-gpu-config.json \
   --region us-central1 \
   --temp-location gs://dataflow-autotuning/tmp \
   --staging-location gs://dataflow-staging-us-central1-649008530395 \
-  --parameters messages_subscription=projects/data-analytics-pocs/subscriptions/gemma-input-topic-sub \
-  --parameters responses_topic=projects/data-analytics-pocs/topics/gemma-output-topic \
+  --parameters responses_topic=projects/dataflow-autotuning/topics/gemma-output-topic \
-  --parameters device="TPU" \
+  --parameters device="GPU" \
-  --parameters sdk_container_image=us-central1-docker.pkg.dev/dataflow-build/rgagnon/gemma-image \
+  --parameters sdk_container_image=gcr.io/dataflow-build/rgagnon/gemma-gpu-benchmarking \
-  --additional-experiments "worker_accelerator=type:tpu-v6e-slice;topology:2x2" \
   --project dataflow-autotuning \
-  --additional-experiments compute_reservation_name="cloudtpu-20250402070001-1543930707" \
+  --additional-experiments "worker_accelerator=type:nvidia-l4;count:1;install-nvidia-driver" \
-  --worker-machine-type "ct6e-standard-4t"
+  --worker-machine-type "g2-standard-4"

 * note that this reservation is for one worker with 8 chips

-## Send a prompt to the model and check the response
+## Check the response
-In the Google Cloud console, navigate to the Pub/Sub topics page, and then select your input topic.
-On the Messages tab, click Publish Message.
-Add a message for the Dataflow job to pick up and pass through the model.
-For example, your input message could be "Tell the the sentiment of the following sentence: I like pineapple on pizza."

 The Dataflow job outputs the response to the Pub/Sub sink topic.
 To check the response from the model, you can manually pull messages from the destination topic.
 For more information, see Publish messages in the Google Cloud documentation.

 ## Clean up resources